LouayKamel/bee-rfcs/text/0000-chronicle-module/0000-chronicle-module.md

   ```
 - The reactor should have access to all the sockets in the thread

-## Runtime Design Option 2: channel -> executor -> reactor

-Note: each actor has its own mpsc channel

-**Executor**

-- Owns a `vector<Actor>` with all the actors that belong to the executor's thread
-- Has a loop through all the actors using SIMD/AVX(if possible) to check on which actors are ready to do progress, we
-  can determine if the actor is ready to do progress by checking if there are any events in its channel, so this
-  eliminate the need for notifications to wake up given actors, because we are already looping through all the actors.
-- The possibility of leveraging SIMD/AVX on mutual independent actors. - the complexity of the executor in Option 2
-  is ~O(n/w) where n is the total number of all the actors that belong to a given thread. and w is the instruction
-  weight, in general w=1, but w=width in case we want to leverage SIMD/AVX.

-**Reactor**

-- as above.

 The chronicle framework also provides useful metrics for ease of data analytics.
 Good examples of these metrics are
 in [tanglescope](https://github.com/iotaledger/entangled/tree/develop/tanglescope) in IOTA entangled project.